 Though this list of scams in Thailand is long, we have always felt safe in Thailand.

-In over 20 Thailand visits we have travelled to remote destinations, stayed in basic places, we have been out partying late night (many times), hitchhiked, hired bikes (on every visit), rented jet skies, and travelled cheap.
+We have visited Thailand 24 times.
+During our time in the country, we have explored remote destinations, stayed in basic places, we have been out partying late night, hitchhiked, hired bikes, rented jet skies, and travelled cheap.
 Nothing bad has even happened to us.
 For this we are very thankful.

 We must add, however, that we are always careful wherever we travel.
 Some people haven’t been as fortunate as us.
 Few have been scammed in Thailand.
 And, we know someone who lost absolutely everything (wallet, passport, medicines, bags) – and then got bitten by a dog.